-ToR d) Identify new emerging issues of socio-economic aspects of aquaculture
+Term of Reference d) Identify new emerging issues of socio-economic aspects of aquaculture

-This ToR allows the identification of emerging socio-economic issues of aquaculture and related science avisory needs for maintaining the sustainability of living marine resources and the protection of the marine environment.
-The task is to briefly highlight new and important issues that may require additional attention by the SGSA and/or another Expert Groups as opposed to providing a comprehensive analysis.
+This TOR allows the identification of emerging socio-economic issues of aquaculture and related science advisory needs for maintaining the sustainability of living marine resources and the protection of the marine environment.
+The task is to briefly highlight new and important issues that may require additional attention by the SGSA and/or another Expert Groups as opposed to providing a comprehensive analysis

 Resource requirements None required other than those provided by the host institute.
 Participants The Group is normally attended by some 10-12 members and guests.
 Secretariat facilities None.
-Financial No financial implications.
-Linkages to advisory committees Linkages to other committees or groups SCICOM, WGMASC, WGEIM, WGMPCZM, ++ Linkages to other organizations The work of this group is aligned with similar work of the World/European Aquaculture Society (WAS/EAS), European Society of Ecological Economics (ESEE), FAO, ++ and numerous scientific and regulatory governmental departments in ICES countries.
+Financial: No financial implications.
+Linkages to advisory committees SCICOM Linkages to other committees or groups WGMASC, WGEIM, WGIZCM, ++ Linkages to other organizations: The work of this group is aligned with similar work of the World/European Aquaculture Society (WAS/EAS), European Society of Ecological Economics (ESEE), FAO, ++ and numerous scientific and regulatory governmental departments in ICES countries.